Hirihamaidhi Kaleygefaanu

 Hirihamaidhi Kaleygefaanu (ހިރިހަމައިދި ކަލޭގެފާނު; also spelt Hirihamaanthi, Hirihamaathi, and Kaleyfaanu; born Moosa Manikfaanu; 1901–1962) was a Maldivian teacher, merchant and civic leader from the southern atolls.
 Born in Hulhudhoo (Addu Atoll) and later based in Havaru Thinadhoo (Huvadhoo Atoll), he is described in multiple historical accounts, including Sandhaanu.today, Shafeega (2009), and Dhauru (2025), as a prominent civic and commercial leader in the Maldives’ mid-20th-century history.

 He was among the last men to receive the traditional Kangathi title Hirihamaidhi Kaleygefaanu and is described in historical records as the wealthiest merchant in the Maldives during his time, commanding one of the largest private trading fleets in the country.
 As a leading Thinadhoo merchant, he played a pivotal role in the southern economy when privately owned odi ships sailed directly to Ceylon and India.
 Contemporary accounts describe Thinadhoo as the country's wealthiest trading hub, sustained by these independent maritime ventures that connected the atoll's merchants to regional markets.
+The prominence and prosperity of Addu and Huvadhoo trading families had long been viewed with resentment by mercantile elites in Malé.

 He promoted literacy, commerce, and local governance.
-His arrest and death during the political purges of the early 1960s have been cited by historians and local sources as a defining moment in Thinadhoo’s collective memory and pursuit of justice.
+His arrest and death during the political purges of the early 1960s have been cited by historians and local sources as a defining moment in Thinadhoo's collective memory and pursuit of justice.

 Move to Thinadhoo and teaching career

 Moosa Manikfaanu was born in 1901 in Maalimeege house, Hulhudhoo, Addu Atoll, to Ali Manikfaanu (Donrahaa) and Maryam Manikfaanu (Hajaamuge).
 He studied Qur’anic recitation, Arabic and arithmetic under local scholars.
-Genealogical records compiled by the National Centre for Linguistic and Historical Research and regional studies by Ahmed Nazeer confirm that the Maalimeege family was part of Addu’s early merchant network with trade links to Ceylon.
+Genealogical records compiled by the National Centre for Linguistic and Historical Research and regional studies by Ahmed Nazeer confirm that the Maalimeege family was part of Addu's early merchant network with trade links to Ceylon.
 Scholarly overviews describe the Maldives as a crossroads of Indian Ocean routes, with inter-island shipping to Sri Lanka and South India.
 Additional historical papers trace his lineage to early southern trading households.

 In the mid-1920s, Manikfaanu moved to Havaru Thinadhoo, Huvadhoo Atoll, where he began work as a teacher instructing students in the Qur’an, Arabic and arithmetic.
-The Sandhaanu article The Collective Punishment Inflicted on the People of Huvadhoo-Thinadhoo describes him as one of the island’s earliest Ustaz, respected for his calm demeanour and learning.
+The Sandhaanu article The Collective Punishment Inflicted on the People of Huvadhoo-Thinadhoo describes him as one of the island's earliest Ustaz, respected for his calm demeanour and learning.
 His pupils and neighbours called him Ustaz Moosa.
 He later married Aminath Abdurahman (Rekidhiye); their first son Abdullah Khatheeb was born in 1927.